tj-wells/coti-docker-method/README.md

 This method also provides:

-- Automatic SSL certificate creation and renewal
+- Automatic A+ SSL certificates
-- Automatic upgrades to new Coti node releases
+- Easy upgrades to new Coti node releases

 The gif below shows me inspecting my .env file, and then launching the node with Docker (click for high-resolution):